andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

 ### Distill... the noise [GT] <<<<<< TO COME from @gaythu-rajan
+Learning to recognise what is core to your domain, to your business context, to your aggregate is important.

+Domain distillation e.g. ATCM - overly complex solution of what is supposed to be a simple process. this is because the team had no visibility beyond their part of the process.
+This is because they implemented what turned out to be a typical Process Manger's job into their core process.
+It became very difficult to untangle from it, at one point we even considered scrapping the whole thing and build it from the start.

 ---

 ### Driver for change [GT] <<<<<< TO COME from @gaythu-rajan
+A lot of people needed to let go of things, but without knowing exactly where we were going.
+Domain experts or in this case end users needed to unlearn a lot of things that they is ingrained in them throughlegacy systems.
+Our application is not going to be around for years, it will be legacy one day but as long as it had managed to capture the essence of the actual business process which doesn't change, the future is safe.

+---

 ---